Student-centric advice and objective recommendations

 If you do choose to use student loans to fund your education, be sure to use them wisely.
 Use student loans for only essential expenses.
 Try not to include all of your living expenses or recreational expenses in your student loan budget.
 This is also a great way to start forming good financial habits in the future.

-There are many alternative options to student loans as well as ways students can supplement their funding.
 Research your eligibility for scholarships and grants through your school or other organizations.
 Many states also offer state-specific scholarships.

 Students can also apply for college-specific scholarships once they are in school.
 For instance, many colleges offer departmental scholarships to students who are studying in a particular major.
 Many of these scholarships will only be available to students who are sophomores or above.
 This means that if you do have to take out a small student loan their freshman year, you may be able to replace that with a scholarship in subsequent years.